jjpickering10/CI-MS2-PokerQuiz/README.md

 - In spade.js I had issues with multiply shuffling.
 > To get around this I added a reset function that reset each variable for the new question.

-- I started my site layout with CSS grid, but I could quite manage to make the site look how I wanted it to, due to lack of experience using grid.
+- I started my site layout with CSS grid, but I couldn't quite manage to make the site look how I wanted it to, due to lack of experience using grid.
 > I switched entirely to flexbox midway through as I am better using flexbox than grid.
 I realised I need to work on my grid css skills.

 - Didn't like original homepage layout that is in the wireframe.